-Similarly, developing countries could be major beneficiaries if the BEPS project increases the quality of information available to tax authorities.
+Similarly, developing countries could be major beneficiaries if the OECD project on BEPS increases the quality of information available to tax authorities.
 Again, this assumes the information is in a form that can be useful to tax authorities.
 So, for example, country-by-country reporting requirements and rules that require taxpayers to disclose aggressive tax planning arrangements could prove extremely useful to tax authorities in developing countries.

-One important area that the BEPS project could be useful to developing countries is in the transfer pricing area.
-While the OECD has stated that they will maintain the basic foundation of arm's-length pricing, it is important to appreciate that this is significant room for improvements from adopting "formula methods" as part of a nominal arm's-length pricing regime.
+One important area in which the OECD project on BEPS could be useful to developing countries is transfer pricing.
+While the OECD has stated that they will maintain the basic foundation of arm's-length pricing, it likely does not preclude the introduction of "formula apportionment methods" as part of a nominal arm's-length pricing regime.

 Here, the work of Reuven Avi-Yonah is useful in thinking about reform alternatives.
-He contends that the different types of transfer pricing arrangement are not a stark choice between arm's length pricing and global apportionment, but rather choosing a point on the continuum that best works for a particular type of transaction.30
+He contends that the different types of transfer pricing arrangement are not a stark choice between arm's-length pricing and global apportionment but rather the choice of a point on the continuum that best works for a particular type of transaction (see Figure 2).47